-Guided Canoe Trips
+Guided Canoe Trips and Public Programs

 Our interpretive canoe programs focus on the nearshore environments of the tidal Hudson River, especially the natural history of Constitution Marsh and the surrounding Hudson Highlands.
 It's easily the best deal around, as our own expert Audubon naturalists lead you through winding channels lined with tall, elegant marsh grasses, searching for hidden wildlife.
 Enjoy the physical activity and beautiful scenery, and learn the secrets of the Sanctuary.

-We provide the canoes, paddles, life jackets, and a safety lesson precedes the trip.
+We provide the canoes, paddles, life jackets, and a safety lesson that precedes the trip.
 At least one adult with paddling experience must accompany each canoe.
-Trips are tide and weather dependent, and normally last between two and three hours.
+Trips are tide and weather-dependent and normally last between two and three hours.

 If you are planning a kayak or canoe trip through the marsh on your own, public water access is provided at the Foundry Dock Park in Cold Spring, and NOT at the Audubon Center.
-Before entering the marsh, please review our Kayaking in the Marsh page for a safe and enjoyable visit.
+Before entering the marsh, please review our Paddling the Marsh page for a safe and enjoyable visit.